ekspla/xoss_sync/README.md

 ``` Python
 await self.send_file(client, 'Setting.json')
 ```
 After the successful upload, you hear a short beep from the device.
-The name might be `settings.json` on the other devices.
+The filename might be `settings.json` on the other devices.

 ## Usage (MicroPython version)